-Having a small family is the most important thing you can do to conserve resources and protect the environment, but reducing your consumption and changing to more sustainable kinds of consumption is also essential if we’re to address our environmental challenges.
+Having a small family is one of the most important choices you can make to help conserve resources and protect the environment, but reducing your consumption and changing to more sustainable kinds of consumption are also essential if we’re to tackle our environmental crises.

 Spread the word

 We have the greatest influence over those closest to us.
 Engage your family and friends in conversation about population and environmental issues.
 Challenge them to think about ways they can reduce their own environmental footprints.